EBHero/Coghammer/README.md

-# Coghammer
-A cool repository full of neat tools.
+Coghammer is a cool tool.